brandonchaffee/demopera/docs/appendix.rst

 ================    ====================================================
 Name                ``createSubmission``

-Description         | Initialization function used to create an task submission.
+Description         | Initialization function used to create a task submission.
 This is done by
                     | initializing a **GSs7** with the submission detail hash into the submission array of
                     | the task.